Manavalan2517/Login-and-Register-System-in-Python/README.md

 - `json` module for handling JSON operations
 - `rich` module for rich text and formatted console output
 - `time` module for sleep function
+- `bycrypt` The bcrypt module in Python is used for password hashing

 ## How It Works